First Iraqis catch coronavirus amid fear of Iran epidemic spillover

 Fears of a coronavirus pandemic have grown sharply this week after sharp rises in new cases in Iran, Italy and South Korea.
 The virus has infected more than 80,000 people and killed more than 2,660 in China, where it originated late last year.

 Najaf, burial place of the Prophet Muhammad’s son-in-law Ali, attracts millions of Shi’ite pilgrims each year.
-It is home to the world’s biggest cemetery, where Shi’ites from around the world, especially Iran and Iraq, are sent to be buried.

-The governor of Kerbala, another nearby Shi’ite holy city which attracts millions of pilgrims a year, banned Iranian and Chinese visitors.
-Iranians are the biggest group of foreign pilgrims and Chinese employees work at an oil refinery there.
+The governor of Kerbala, another Shi’ite holy city which attracts millions of pilgrims a year, banned Iranian and Chinese visitors.

-It remains to be seen how the efforts to curb public gatherings will affect the public demonstrations that have sustained Iraq’s domestic political crisis.

-Populist Shi’ite cleric Moqtada al-Sadr suspended a call for his followers to hold a “million-man” protest, saying he had decide to forbid the events “for your health and life, for they are more important to me than anything else”.

-Reporting by Ahmed Aboulenein; Additional reporting by Mustafa Mahmoud in Kirkuk, Ali Sultan in Sulaimaniya, and a Reuters correspondent in Kerbala; Editing by Peter Graff
+Reporting by Ahmed Aboulenein; Additional reporting by Mustafa Mahmoud in Kirkuk, Ali Sultan in Sulaimaniya, Jamal Badrani in Mosul, and a Reuters correspondent in Kerbala; Editing by Peter Graff